Find Trade Colleges

 $24,421 Avg Student Debt

 If you want to attend Providence, expect to pay an average of $57,928 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $24,421 in student loans.
+Bachelor’s Degree recipients from Providence accumulate an average of $24,421 in student debt by the time they complete their degree.

 #7